Comparison

 Itemlist

 We build Itemlist, so read this section knowing that.
+Itemlist runs on iPhone and iPad and is rated 4.7 from 195 App Store ratings, checked on August 5, 2026.
+It is free up to 100 items and 20 containers, with no cap on the number of locations.
 Its organization mirrors a real home: locations hold rooms, rooms hold containers, and containers nest inside other containers, so the box inside the bin on the garage shelf has an address.
-You can keep several locations in one inventory, on the free tier: home, vacation house, storage unit.
-And an inventory is rarely one person's job, so Pro lets you share a location with family or roommates, with editor and viewer roles.
-Items carry multiple photos plus fields for brand, model, value and serial number, the barcode scanner fills serial numbers in or finds an item by scanning it, search covers all of it, and CSV export is free, so your data is never locked in.
-Free up to 100 items and 20 containers.
-The honest limitation is platform: Itemlist runs on iPhone and iPad only.
-If you need Android or a native Mac app, pick one of the options below.
+A single inventory can hold several locations at once, home, vacation house and storage unit, on the free tier.
+Pro adds shared locations with editor and viewer roles, so an inventory is not one person's job.
+Items carry multiple photos plus fields for brand, model, value and serial number; the barcode scanner fills serial numbers in or finds an item by scanning it; search covers all of it; and CSV export is free, so the data is never locked in.
+The honest limitation is platform: iPhone and iPad only, with no Android or native Mac app.
+If you need either, pick one of the options below.

 Under My Roof